imflaspohler/HMMSTR/README.md

    ### Repeat Expansion Panel with Motif Composition Plotting

   Consensus sequence generation and motif composition plotting is available for targets on the repeat expansion panel.
-Below are example use cases and run instructions.
+Below are example use cases and run instructions for out targets in ```target_tsv```.

   Run with ```--motif_comp``` and ```--output_motif_plots``` flag to run on full repeat expansion panel and generate plots for all targets.
 Keep stricter ```mapq_cutoff``` discussed above.

 ```
-hmmstr coordinates $TARGET_COORDS $CHR_SIZES $REF $OUT $INFILE --mapq_cutoff 60 --motif_comp --output_motif_plots
+hmmstr target_tsv panel_targets_inputs/all_panel_inputs.tsv $OUT $INFILE --mapq_cutoff 60 --motif_comp --output_motif_plots
 ```
   This run will produce an additonal directory with the outputs from the motif composition run.
 See outputs for detailed output descriptions.